Discrimination on the Basis of Gender, Gender Identity or Transgender Status Handbook Statement: New York City, New York

 - Gender discrimination under the New York City Human Rights Law (NYCHRL) includes discrimination on the basis of one's actual or perceived gender identity, gender expression, and transgender status.
 The definition of gender also encompasses discrimination against someone for being intersex.

-- The New York Commission on Human Rights, which enforces the NYCHRL, has issued Gender Identity/Gender Expression: Legal Enforcement Guidance, which describes in detail the Commission's take on employers' obligations under the law.
-The Guidance provides several definitions, including the following:
+- The New York City Commission on Human Rights (NYCCHR), which enforces the NYCHRL, has adopted rules and issued Gender Identity/Gender Expression: Legal Enforcement Guidance, which describes in detail the Commission's take on employers' obligations under the law.
+The rules and Guidance provide several definitions, including the following:

 - Gender expression is the representation of gender as expressed through, for example, one's name, choice of pronouns, clothing, haircut, behavior, voice or body characteristics.
-Gender expression might not be distinctively male or female and might not conform to traditional gender-based stereotypes assigned to specific gender identities.
+Gender expression might not be distinctively male or female and might not conform to traditional gender-based stereotypes assigned to specific gender identities in a given cultural or historical period.
+Terms associated with gender expression include, but are not limited to, androgynous, butch, female/woman/feminine, femme, gender non-conforming, male/man/masculine, or non-binary.

-- Intersex is a term used to refer to a person whose reproductive or sexual anatomy and/or chromosomal pattern does not fit typical definitions of male or female.
-There are many different medical diagnoses or conditions that an intersex person may have.
+- Intersex is a term used to refer to a person whose hormones, reproductive or sexual anatomy and/or chromosomal pattern does not conform with a binary construction of sex that is either male or female.

 - Transgender is an adjective used to describe someone whose gender identity or expression is not typically associated with the sex assigned at birth.
 It can be used to describe people with a broad range of identity or expression.
 Someone who identifies their gender as androgynous, gender queer, non-binary, gender non-conforming, male to female (MTF) or female to male (FTM) may also consider themselves to be transgender.